10 Strategies to Position Managers for Success

 Why My eBooks Are Unique

-1. I am a former manager.
+1. I have years of experience as a manager.
 I know the difference between managing effectively and mismanagement—I’ve experienced both.
 I’ve captured best practices and share them with you.

 2. I’ve received hundreds of hours of management training.
 I’ve been trained by Indiana University, Saint Mary-of-the-Woods College, Indiana State University, Eckerd College, from Harvard University and from the Society for Human Resource Management and the Association of Physical Plant Administrators—all in addition to the onsite training provided by my employers.